psychemedia/newport-nursery-of-vice/13-the-new-church.md

 Mr. SAYER, as a Dissenter, wished to have a distinct understanding, that if the present church was pulled down the new one was to be built by the voluntary principle, and that parties were not afterwards to be called upon for a church-rate to pay for any particular portion of it.

-Mr. BRYANT: The resolution says—" As soon as the necessary funds have been provided."
+Mr. BRYANT: The resolution says—"As soon as the necessary funds have been provided."

 Mr. SAYER: A distinct understanding is all I want on the subject.